adobe/aepsdk-react-native/packages/edge/README.md

 let experienceEvent = new ExperienceEvent(xdmData, null, "datasetIdExample")
 ```

-### Reference for Edge Network Setup and Validation
+## Reference for Edge Network Setup and validation with Assurance
-Find the `Adobe Experience platform setup` and `validation with Assurance` examples in this ios platform send event data to the Edge Network [tutorial](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md).
+For `Adobe Experience platform setup` examples and tips on validating with Assurance, refer to the [Edge Network tutorial](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials).